Due to its high density and malleable proprieties, lead metal is used for manufacturing ammunition.

-Other forms of lead, like powders, compounds, mixtures, oxides and so on, have higher solubility, lower resistance to corrosion and significant negative impact on both environment and human health.
+Other forms of lead, like powders, compounds, mixtures, oxides and so on, have higher solubility, lower resistance to corrosion and significant negative impact on both the environment and human health.

-The use of lead gunshot in the EU is already severely restricted in wetlands areas, and this would be enough to manage the risks for the environment and human health, without imposing any further restrictions.
+The use of lead gunshot in the EU is already severely restricted in wetland areas, and this would be enough to manage the risks for the environment and human health, without imposing any further restrictions.

 The use of lead in ammunition is also a concern outside the EU, driven by the same motivations and using the same methods to influence public opinion as in Europe.

 In 1985 a law banned lead ammunition in California as it was considered the reason for the decline of the Condor species.
 After years of the ban being in place, it was noticed that blood lead levels of the Condors did not decrease, demonstrating that the causes of contamination lay elsewhere, such as lead paints (still present in remote areas even many years after they were banned), human micro trash and others.

 Effects of lead ammunition on wildlife are negligible.
 Only in certain circumstances can high levels of lead shot come into contact with animal gastric juices and release metal ions.
 However, studies have demonstrated that even the death of a single bird from possible lead contamination does not necessarily impact the trend in the entire species.

 Effects of lead ammunition on animal species are negligible if compared to human contamination of natural animal habitats, use of pesticides, predation, starvation, and diseases.
 All of these have a bigger impact on population size, growth and extinction.
 Besides, it should be noted that the majority of animals live in areas where it is almost impossible for lead shot to accumulate in large quantities, thus making the possibility of lead ingestion close to zero.